LitlBull/KullexAi/README.md

 if your using Ollama or vLLM, you should try to already have it installed with the model of your choosing, I'm using ollama with mistral:7b pulled, before running "kull init" to enter the setup wizard.

-I recommend using "--stream" with your commands unless your specifying an output file.
+I recommend using "--stream" with your commands unless you're specifying an output file.

 To install, clone the repository, change into the project directory, and install with pip: